PavanRangani/docs/docs/prd/chat/chat-notification.md

   - Hides Reply and Mark as Read icon
 - `Send` icon
   - It is in disable state until user type something.
-  - It becomes enabled, when user types something.
 - Way to `Cancel` the Reply.
   - On Cancel, reply box will be removed and content will also be cleared.
 - When reply is sent successfully, Shows feedback in toast and notification will be auto marked as read (Due to this notification will be removed from dialog)